 - Old age

-The condition affects people who are over 65, and it can be an affliction that affects women and men equally.
+The condition affects people who are over 65, and it can be an affliction that affects everyone equally.

 Treatments for DVT